CraneStation/wasmtime-wasi/README.md

 ![Minimum rustc 1.30](https://img.shields.io/badge/rustc-1.30+-green.svg)

-Wasmtime is complete enough to pass the WebAssembly spec testsuite, and supports a new experimental system API called the Capability Oriented WebAssembly Syscalls, or COWS.
+Wasmtime is complete enough to pass the WebAssembly spec testsuite, and supports a new experimental system API called [Capability Oriented WebAssembly Syscalls], or COWS.

 COWS is derived from and very similar to [CloudABI], and benefits greatly from